Are you a Quiet Speculation member?

 I think the shell of this deck is extremely potent, but I don't think the list I played was entirely perfect.
 I found that there weren't enough green spells in the deck to warrant Force of Vigor in the board.
 Instead, a third Flusterstorm to combat the cascade decks and Nature's Claim might be the better option.

 Some lists are playing Emrakul, the Aeons Torn as another Creativity hit, but I'm not convinced it's necessary.
-In fact, Keeper of Progenitus may be the better option as it doesn't get answered by Solitude or Teferi Time Raveler.
+In fact, Progenitus may be the better option as it doesn't get answered by Solitude or Teferi Time Raveler.
 Alternatively, Sundering Titan can also be a lights-out threat against decks like 4C Control.

-I'm also interested in finding room in the main deck for a few copies of Strike It Rich as another cheap token generator that fixes mana from under a Blood Moon while also bumping up the clock to beat the faster decks.
+I'm also interested in finding room in the main deck for a few copies of Strike it Rich as another cheap token generator that fixes mana from under a Blood Moon while also bumping up the clock to beat the faster decks.

 I plan to keep tinkering with the archetype and I'll post my updates on Twitter at @AdamECohen.
 Be sure to follow me there to stay up to date with any changes during this RCQ season.
 Catch you all next week!